ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

   exclude
     When *operation=backup*, specifies a list of data sets or data set patterns to exclude from the backup.
-    When *operation=backup*, specifies a list of data sets or data set patterns to exclude from the backup.

     When *operation=backup* GDS relative names are supported.

     When *operation=restore*, specifies a list of data sets or data set patterns to exclude when restoring from a backup.

     The single asterisk, ``*``, is used in place of exactly one qualifier.
 In addition, it can be used to indicate that only part of a qualifier has been specified."
-    The single asterisk, ``*``, is used in place of exactly one qualifier.
-In addition, it can be used to indicate that only part of a qualifier has been specified."

     When used with other qualifiers, the double asterisk, ``**``, indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.
-    When used with other qualifiers, the double asterisk, ``**``, indicates either the nonexistence of leading, trailing, or middle qualifiers, or the fact that they play no role in the selection process.

     Two asterisks are the maximum permissible in a qualifier.
 If there are two asterisks in a qualifier, they must be the first and last characters.

-    A question mark ``?`` or percent sign ``%`` matches a single character.
     A question mark ``?`` or percent sign ``%`` matches a single character.

     | **required**: False